Bukavu South Kivu, Democratic Republic Of The Congo Travel Guide

 May be offered in some sections of Kahuzi-Biega National Park or nearby reserves, supplying another unique primate viewing opportunity.

 Restricted formal parks within Bukavu itself.
-Opportunities for local walks might be present with a guide.
+Opportunities for local walks might be present with a tour guide.

-Bukavu is positioned in the Great Rift Valley, marked by deep lakes and volcanic landscapes.
+Bukavu is situated in the Great Rift Valley, marked by deep lakes and volcanic landscapes.

 Find Boat TripsBeyond the main attractions, Bukavu has smaller, less-known places offering unique local insights.